 Minatogawa Shrine (Minatogawa Jinja) A shrine in Chuo Ward, Hyogo, Japan.

-In hindsight, we should walk directly from the Guandi Temple to the Puchuan Shrine, which will be closer.
-Otherwise, we will have to walk a long way from the subway station to the Puchuan Park, which is very tiring.
-Like the Kogawa and Koda shrines, they all use Kirin as guardian animals.
-The difference is that the wood tone is used here, while the Shengda shrine is bright red tone.
-JT enters through the side door and then comes out of the main door.
-When I came out, I found Kobe High Speed Station on Kobe High Speed Line next to it.
-Because today's PASS includes Kobe High Speed Line, it can be used to watch Tiejiaren at Changtian Station.
+In hindsight, one should walk directly from Guandi Temple to Minatogawa Shrine, which would be a little closer.
+Otherwise, it would be tiring to walk a long way from the subway station Minatogawa Park.
+Minatogawa Shrine, like Ikuta Shrine, uses unicorns as guardian beasts.
+The difference is that the wood color is used here, while Ikuta Shrine is bright red.
+JT entered through the side entrance and then exited through the front entrance.
+After I got out, I found out that Kobe Station on the Kobe Express Line was nearby.
+Since today's PASS includes the Kobe High Speed Line, you can use it to go to Nagata Station to see the Iron Man!